bradleesand/cppgm-pa7/README.md

 Each of the three lists of entities shall be ordered in order of first declaration within the translation unit.

+Finally, each namespace description shall be terminated with:

+    end namespace

 #### Variable Description

 Each declared variable (whether or not defined) shall be described on one line as follows: